Beginning Birding Course

 Register

-In 1993, Dr. Meyer finally achieved his life’s dream of being paid to look at birds when he joined the faculty of Austin College.
-He has birded both coasts of the U.S. extensively and now has spent a quarter century birding in Texas and Oklahoma.
-The proximity of Austin College to Hagerman NWR has made research on prairie birds easy and convenient and he has been studying song learning and singing in Painted Buntings for over a decade.
-Dr. Meyer is also a sought after speaker for Master Naturalist groups and a frequent speaker at the Friends of Hagerman NWR second Saturday programs.
+Dr. Wayne Meyer, an ornithologist, began birding at the age of 13 in Connecticut.
+He has birded extensively on both coasts of the United States and has spent the past quarter century birding in Texas and Oklahoma.
+Dr. Meyer has conducted extensive research on prairie birds and has been studying song learning and vocal development in Painted Buntings for more than a decade.
+He is a sought-after speaker for Master Naturalist groups and a frequent presenter at the Friends of Hagerman National Wildlife Refuge Second Saturday programs.